-Here are four areas where we could help students protect and improve their health and learning over the next four months.
+Here are six areas where we could help students protect and improve their health and learning over the next four to six months.

 2)Chart exercise, nutrition, sleep, friendships and fun.
-This is a great way to teach students to collect and chart data and it can help students build healthy behaviors.
-For students that seem to need help, reach out to education students and retired teachers for mentors that can help students thrive.
+This is a great way to teach students to collect and chart data, and it can help students build healthy behaviors.
+When teachers join this “Better You” challenge, they can inspire their students to join them in becoming their personal best.

-4)Engage students in monitor health conditions at the school when they return.
+6)Engage students in monitoring health conditions at the school when they return.
 Students perceive problems quickly and are eager to help solve them.
-Making this a science project for one class or even a small team of science students would enable students to monitor crowding, ventilation, cleaning and health behaviors at the school and innovate to improve the safety of students.
+As a science project, students would monitor crowding, ventilation, cleaning, and health behaviors at the school and innovate to improve the safety of students.

 COVID-19 is terrible, but it is also a perfect authentic learning project that touches every subject and every student.
 Let’s not miss this opportunity to help our students learn and thrive.